osulp/bepress-ojs-xslt/README.md

 Upcoming work:

-* add common/standard bepress fields to XSLT that were not part of OLAQ dataset and thus not included in original script
-* documentation/user guide/readme development
-* stretch goal = modify for more recent OJS releases
+* modify and add branches for more recent OJS releases

 ## Usage